DBT Therapy for Teens at Stonewater

 Reduced Self-Harm Behaviors

-With DBT treatment, teens learn to use distress tolerance skills instead of turning to substances, cutting, or other self-destructive behaviors when emotions become overwhelming.
-Most also see their substance use decrease as they build alternative coping strategies.
+With DBT treatment, teens learn to use distress tolerance skills instead of turning to angry outbursts, substances, cutting, or other self-destructive behaviors when emotions become overwhelming.
+They replace their more reflexive, unhealthy responses as they build alternative, healthy coping strategies.

 Improved Emotional Regulation

-Emotional regulation improves gradually but noticeably.
+Emotion regulation improves gradually but noticeably.
 Your child won't stop feeling intense emotions.
-But he will get better at managing them without letting them control his behavior.
-You'll likely see him start communicating more clearly, respecting boundaries better, and repairing relationships that substance use and emotional chaos have damaged.
+But they will get better at managing them without letting their emotions control their behavior.
+You'll likely see your child start communicating more clearly, respecting boundaries better, and repairing relationships that emotional chaos or substance use have damaged.

 Better Quality of Life

 Perhaps most importantly, DBT helps adolescents build a life they actually want to live.
-When your child starts feeling like his life has purpose and meaning, staying sober gets easier because he has something worth protecting.
+When your child starts feeling like their life has purpose and meaning, living a healthy life and leaning into their potential gets easier.
+Recovery becomes possible because they have something worth protecting.

 Take The Next Step Towards Healing With Stonewater

-Watching your child's emotions swing wildly from rage to despair and seeing him reach for substances to numb the pain you can't fix is heartbreaking and scary.
-But your child's struggle with overwhelming emotions and substance abuse isn't a character flaw, and your family's challenges aren't proof you’ve failed.
-There are signs that your child needs support developing skills he hasn't learned yet — and that's exactly what DBT therapy provides.
+Watching your child's emotions swing wildly from rage to despair and seeing them reach for substances or other unhealthy behaviors to numb the pain is heartbreaking and scary.
+But your child's struggle with overwhelming emotions or substance abuse isn't a character flaw, and your family's challenges aren't proof you’ve failed.
+These are signs that your child needs support developing skills they haven’t learned yet — and that's exactly what DBT therapy provides.

 Frequently Asked Questions About DBT Therapy